TheLostStar7/Zero-Library/README.md

 Hopefully I'm Gonna Add A Dropdown.

 New:
+Reworked The Keybinds

+Old:
 Close/Open Keybind.
 Default Is X.

-Old:
+--
 Label, Fits 191 Digits.

-Little Man Looking At The Older Logs. ↓

--—{..}—-
+--
 New Dragging System, Better And Improved.

 ## Loadstring.